BrianLusina/PythonSnips/pysnips/time_dates/time_correct/README.md

 "19:99:99" -> "20:40:39"
 "24:01:01" -> "00:01:01"

-If the input-string is null or empty return exactly this value! (empty string for C++) If the time-string-format is invalid, return null. (empty string for C++)
+If the input-string is null or empty return exactly this value!

-Have fun coding it and please don't forget to vote and rank this kata! :-)

-I have created other katas.
-Have a look if you like coding and challenges.
+If the time-string-format is invalid, return null.